About the NAATI CCL Test

 Do I need to be in Australia to take the test?

 Yes, the NAATI CCL test is currently only available to candidates located in Australia.
-Tests are conducted at approved test centres or via remote proctoring from within Australia.
+All tests are conducted online with remote proctoring from within Australia.